COPS-IITBHU/Debugit_2022/README.md

 ## Debugit 2022 - Revenge of the Snake

 ## Introduction
 How hasn't played the infamous Snake Game?!
-This is an attempt to replicate the same classic "Nokia" phone Snake game, but with better customisations (as each player has his own asthetic choices) and a variety of never-seen-before boards that will challenge even the best of players.
+This is an attempt to replicate the same classic "Nokia" phone Snake game, but with better customizations (as each player has his own asthetic choices) and a variety of never-seen-before boards that will challenge even the best of players.

 ## How to run the game?
-You can either run the game online at [Revenege of the Snake](deployment-link) or you can also clone this repository and then run index.html in your web browser.
+You can either run the game online at [Revenege of the Snake](https://eshaanagg.github.io/Debugit_2022/index.html) or you can also clone this repository and then run index.html in your web browser.
 No need for any fancy installations!

 ## Tech Stack Used
   - HTML to provide the skeleton for the web-page.